"Eternal Memory" for the Anathematized

 The Victory Monument is a 38-meter granite obelisk crowned with the Order of Victory, a Soviet military decoration featuring a ruby star with the Kremlin’s Spasskaya Tower at its center.
 The monument’s base displays bas-reliefs glorifying the Soviet Army and Belarusian Partisans, the Soviet state emblem (hammer and sickle), and an Eternal Flame.

 Some may posit: “Well perhaps these are just memorials to war dead, not celebrations of Soviet ideology.”
-The hammer and sickle on the monument answers this objection.
-So does the liturgical formula Kirill’s clergy intone at every ceremony: “Вечная память вождям и воинам” (“Eternal Memory to leaders and warriors”).
-The prayer commemorates “вождям” (“leaders”): the very leadership the 1918 Council anathematized.
+The hammer and sickle on the monument makes that objection difficult to sustain.
+So does the liturgical formula Kirill’s clergy repeatedly intone: “Вечная память вождям и воинам” (“Eternal Memory to leaders and warriors”).
+In Orthodox usage, “вождям” can mean commanders or leaders; at Soviet state memorials, however, the word sits inside a symbolic field dominated by the very regime the 1918 Council anathematized.

-In other words: if these were simply memorials to the dead, there would be no Soviet state emblems, no eternal flames, and no commemoration of “leaders.”
+In other words: if these were simply memorials to the dead, there would be no Soviet state emblems, no eternal flames, and no ambiguous commemoration of “leaders” under those symbols.

 Patriarch Kirill offered the Holy Cross at an eternal flame that Hieromartyr Daniel Sysoev called idolatry.
 He sang “Eternal Memory” for soldiers of a regime whose leaders Sysoev called “spawn of hell.”